 - [ ] Total freed amount — if target reached, automate immediately

-1. Deciding to pay extra but not automating it.
 Manual extra payments fail because they require a monthly decision — and decisions have failure rates.
 The month you forget, the month the car needs brakes, the month you are simply tired — each of those is a missed payment.
 Automation converts the extra payment from a decision into a standing order.
-One setup failure matters; recurring manual failures compound.

-6. Waiting for the right month to start.
-On a $14,000 balance at 22% APR, every month of delay costs $253 in interest.
-There is no right month.
-There is only the cost of the current month: $253 in interest charges that eliminate no debt, advance no goal, and purchase nothing.
+On a $14,000 balance at 22% APR, every month of delay costs about $253 in interest.
+There is no “better” month — only the cost of this one.

 Before the FAQ, here is the full picture across all three scenarios in one place — bookmark this section.